MCModInfo/modinfo/README.md

 # ![ModInfo](http://i.imgur.com/sCEmgbV.png) ModInfo

-Thank you for supporting your mod developer!
+Thank you for supporting your Minecraft mod developer!

 ModInfo is a library which allows a mod for Minecraft to provide some simple, **anonymous** information to the mod developer about Minecraft and their mod.
 This is done by sending a simple HTTP message to a Google Analytics server.